 In the digital age of Instagram and the mecca of dating apps, the importance of having a beautiful personality has become less and less of a priority.
 People can now create any complimentary persona they want online, and you can invent all kinds of judgments and perceptions about them without ever having met them.
 It’s become increasingly more difficult to be real, to be genuine, to be vulnerable.

 How do we want our daughters to define what makes a woman beautiful?
-Hopefully, they believe that beauty is kindness, love, joy, gratitude, and grace.
-Once again Audrey put it perfectly,
+Hopefully, they will believe that beauty is kindness, love, joy, gratitude, and grace.
+Once again Audrey Hepburn put it perfectly:

 “The beauty of a woman is not in the clothes she wears, the figure that she carries, or the way that she combs her hair.
 The beauty of a woman is seen in her eyes because that is the doorway to her heart, the place where love resides.
 True beauty in a woman is reflected in her soul.
 It’s the caring that she lovingly gives and the passion she shows.
 And the beauty of a woman only grows with passing years.”

-The perfect example of a beautiful woman is Mother Theresa, she gave so much to the world and became more and more beautiful as she aged.
-She embodied true feminism, she gave only what a woman could give as a mother to so many.
-Real beauty should be defined in the way a woman treats other people, the way she exhibits joy, her confidence in the parts of her that make her unique.
+The perfect example of a beautiful woman is Mother Teresa.
+She gave so much to the world and became more and more beautiful as she aged.
+She embodied true feminism; she gave only what a woman could give as a mother to so many.
+Real beauty should be defined in the way a woman treats other people, the way she exhibits joy, and her confidence in the parts of her that make her unique.

-A pretty face, a fit body, fashion choices are meant to be enhancements, they don’t define a person.
+A pretty face, a fit body, and fashion choices are meant to be enhancements; they don’t define a person.
 Just as we should judge a man’s attractive qualities by his actions, the same goes for women.
-So, when you’re getting undressed and washing off your make up at the end of the day, take a serious look at yourself in the mirror, what makes you beautiful without all of that?
+So, when you’re getting undressed and washing off your makeup at the end of the day, take a serious look at yourself in the mirror.
+What makes you beautiful without all of that?